Introduction

 When there are many birds in the same image and they move so that recognition fails on the current target, a different bird can become the new target, I think, even with tracking enabled.
 This rarely happens with birds in flight, but occasionally with birds on the ground and at small size in the frame.

-Setting a small focus area does not limit the tracking of birds in the whole frame but it limits where the target is initially locked to: this is extremely useful when one want to focus on a specific bird in a flock in flight or on the ground.
+Setting a small focus area does not limit the tracking of birds in the whole frame but it limits where the target is initially locked to: this is extremely useful when one wants to focus on a specific bird in a flock in flight or on the ground.
 (I am not sure, but this may be firmware version dependent.)

 To quickly change the size of the focusing area without taking the eye from the viewfinder, press down the joystick and turn the front wheel.